hurwitzlab/phage_detection_benchmarks/src/simulate_metagenomes/README.md

 5. Bin contigs using MetaBAT2
 6. Map reads to input genomes with BLAST

-The following diagram shows the main portions of the pipeline. *Note* the pipeline in this directory ends with 3 results:
+The following diagram shows the main portions of the pipeline.
+Each node represents a rule. *Note* the pipeline in this directory ends with 3 results:

 * Contigs
 * Bins